aritra0593/Reinforced-Feature-Points/Readme.md

 relative pose estimation, we have used RANSAC and NGRANSAC as robust estimators.

-Currently, we have uploaded the code for testing image pairs for relative pose estimation using RANSAC.
+This repo contains the code for testing image pairs for relative pose estimation using RANSAC.
 Two of the several datasets used in the benchmark are also uploaded along with pre-computed image pairs, that were used for the computation of the results.

+The folder named 'Training' contains the training pipeline using RANSAC based on pre-trained superpoint.

-We will be uploading the codes for NGRANSAC and the training pipeline soon.
+We will be uploading the codes for NGRANSAC soon.

 **Installation**